-Codemasters, UK-based developer and publisher of the Formula 1 and Dirt franchises, is in the middle of a bidding war between EA and Take-Two.
+Codemasters, UK-based developer and publisher of the Formula 1 and Dirt franchises have been bought out by EA after battling with Take-Two.

 Take-Two, Rockstar's parent company, offered $994 million in November, but EA has now reached an agreement with Codemasters' board of directors to purchase the company for $1.2 billion, as reported by Sky News.